NVIDIA-Genomics-Research/rapids-single-cell-examples/README.md

 ### Example Code

 Follow this [Jupyter notebook](notebooks/1M_brain_gpu_analysis_uvm.ipynb) for RAPIDS analysis of this dataset.
 In order for the notebook to run, the files [rapids_scanpy_funcs.py](notebooks/rapids_scanpy_funcs.py) and [utils.py](notebooks/utils.py) need to be in the same folder as the notebook.
-This notebook runs completely in under 15 minutes on a Tesla V100 GPU with 32 GB memory.
+This notebook runs completely in under 15 minutes on a Tesla V100 GPU with 32 GB memory on a DGX with 256GB of main memory.

 We provide a second notebook with the CPU version of this analysis [here](notebooks/1M_brain_cpu_analysis.ipynb).